-The next day, focus on the second four measures.
-Continue in this manner until you’ve learned the entire tune.
+Then, the next day, focus on the next four measures…and each day continue like this until you’ve learned the entire tune.

-This is just a suggestion.
+Now, this is just a suggestion.
 You can break it up how ever you see fit.
-The point is, attempting to tackle the entire tune all at once is quite challenging.
-As you learn tunes in this manner, you’ll be able to pick up tunes from recordings much more quickly and easily.
+The point is that for most beginners, attempting to tackle the entire tune all at once is quite challenging…so DON’T!!

 As you first learn tunes from recordings, it’s natural to learn it in piecemeal: you learn the melody, then you learn the chords, then you learn the form.
 The eventual goal is to learn tunes more as a holistic unit as described in ‘Use everything on the recording’.